timothycdc/TOSS/site/content/post/Events Welcome.md

 If you're on Mac, substitute the `Alt` keys with both the `Control^` and `Option` keys ^_^

 # Features
 This website is screen-reader friendly for the vision-impaired.
-This website also disables animations on device request, also known as the *Reduce Motion* accessibility setting.
-The contrast ratios and colour scheme have also been optimised for clarity.
+We disable major animations on device request, also known as the *Reduce Motion* accessibility setting in iOS – to accommodate for those with motion sensitivity.
+Also, the contrast ratios and colour scheme have also been optimised for clarity.